weareplanet/commercetools-planet-integration/docs/integration-guide.md

 tbd: do you need to set this up manually? and if via script, how does it get credentials?

-A commercetools API client has a `client_id`, `secret`, `API URL`, and `Auth URL`, which you will need for the proper communication to commercetools.
+A commercetools API client has a `client_id`, `secret`, `API URL`, and `Auth URL`, which you will need to enable the communication between the connector and commercetools.
 You can refer to commercetools' explanation [here](https://docs.commercetools.com/merchant-center/api-clients).
 You will also need to know your commercetools' `projectKey`, the project's name.
 The API client needs access to at least `Payments` and `Custom Objects`.
 The credentials are stored in the [connector's configuration](#connector-configuration).
 The API client will be created when [setting up your environment](environment-setup-guide.md).

 ### Custom Types